Kurt Fearnley

-Personal
+Personal life

-Fearnley was born on 23 March 1981 in the New South Wales town of Cowra as the youngest of five children.
+Fearnley was born on 23 March 1981 in Cowra, New South Wales as the youngest of five children.
 He was born with sacral agenesis; he is missing certain parts of his lower spine and all of his sacrum.
 At the time of his birth, doctors did not believe he would live longer than a week.
-He grew up in the small New South Wales town of Carcoar.
-At school, he took part in all sports including athletics and rugby league.
+He grew up in Carcoar.
+At school, he took part in all sports, including athletics and rugby league.
 He won his first athletics medal in the long jump.
 He took up wheelchair racing at the age of 14 and took it to an elite level at the age of 17.

 After leaving Blayney High School, he moved to Sydney to train and start a Bachelor of Human Movement degree.
 He lives in Newcastle and is a teacher.
 He is 1.4 m tall and weighs 50 kg.

 In 2010, Fearnley married Sheridan Rosconi at Glenrock Lagoon.
 Fearnley and Rosconi met while studying at Charles Sturt University in Bathurst, New South Wales.
 Their first son, Harry, was born in 2013 with a second child, a daughter Emilia born in 2017.

-In 2014, his autobiography Pushing the Limits: Life, Marathons & Kokoda was published.
+In 2014, his autobiography, Pushing the Limits: Life, Marathons & Kokoda, was published.